Nothing improves your mood more than a fresh manicure.

 I came across Static Nails on Instagram about a month ago and learned that their pop-on nails products are cruelty-free, vegan, and recyclable!
 And after browsing their website, I then discovered their Liquid Glass Lacquer: Perfect Nudes Palette and my life was over.

 - Have key ingredients to promote nail health: coconut oil to nourish dry, brittle nails, rose hip to promote growth, and green tea to strengthen!

 AND it’s in the neutral color family!
 What more could I ask for, right?

-Since a few of you asked for swatches, I decided to create a full blog post with my first impressions review as well.
-Let’s get started!
+Since a few of you asked for swatches, I decided to create a full article with a review of my first impressions as well.

 Top Coat: Clear